Skip to Main Content

 Planning a Visit

 Panorama is reachable from central Thessaloniki by taxi in under 20 minutes depending on traffic, or by local bus routes that serve the hill suburbs.
-The neighbourhood is leading experienced in the evening, when the residential character is most apparent and the view back toward the city and the Thermaic Gulf is at its clearest.
+The neighbourhood is best experienced in the evening, when the residential character is most apparent and the view back toward the city and the Thermaic Gulf is at its clearest.
 Kritikos is addressed at Venizelou 5B, Panorama 552 36.
-Visitors are advised to contact the venue directly to confirm current hours and booking arrangements, as the gallery-dining format may operate on a schedule tied to exhibition programming.
+Reservations are recommended, and the restaurant is open daily from 1 to 11:59 PM.
 Further sourcing-focused dining references across Greece, from Cacio e Pepe in Thira Municipality to Valia Calda in Kalabaka, illustrate how ingredient provenance shapes the most interesting menus outside Athens, and how the northern Greek context at Panorama fits into that national pattern.

 A Quick Peer Check